 Over 1,400 original works will be on display in all mediums – paintings, pastels, drawings, prints, photography, sculpture, pottery, glass, fibre art, jewellery and more.
 Take advantage of this exceptional opportunity to purchase original, high-quality and affordable artwork.

 Be part of the fun!
 Volunteers are needed to help us with our biggest fundraiser of the year.
-Visit our Volunteer page and let us know you’re interested.
+All the details here.

 Born in Hamilton, Ontario, Dianne Bos received her B.F.A. from Mount Allison University in Sackville, New Brunswick, and currently divides her time between the foothills of the Rockies and the Pyrenees.
 Her photographs have been exhibited internationally in numerous group and solo exhibitions since 1981.
 Many of Bos’ recent exhibitions feature handmade cameras, walk-in light installations and sound pieces.
 These tools and devices formulate and extend her investigations of journeying, time and the science of light.

 Recent important national exhibitions of Dianne’s work include: ‘Light Echo’, an innovative installation at the McMaster Museum of Art, It’s You!: Unexpected Photographs from Papua New Guinea, at the Confederation Centre of the Arts, Art Gallery, PEI., and Reading Room at the Cambridge Galleries, an exhibition exploring the book as a camera.
 Her work has also been included in international exhibitions in Italy, France, Spain and Japan.
 Recent public art commissions include a large light box installation at Toronto’s VU condominiums entitled Palimpsest and the banner design for the city of Calgary’s bridges in 2011.
 More about Dianne and her work at diannebos.ca.

 Tuesday, May 1 – 10:30 a.m.
 Free.
 No registration required.